KĀlachakra StŪpa

 Make offerings to the buddha

-Offer candles or butter lamps, incense, or flowers with a sincere heart—it is considered very auspicious.
-As you offer, bring to mind what you wish to purify and transform, and generate the intention that your practice benefit all beings.
+Offer candles, incense, or flowers with a sincere heart.
+It is considered very auspicious.
+As you offer, bring to mind what you wish to purify and transform, and generate the intention that your actions benefit all beings.

 Coffee Bean